 Perhaps no subject in biology is as troublesome (or as fraught with contradictions) as sex.
 Why should organisms devote so much of their time and energy to attracting mates, when they can reproduce much more efficiently by cloning themselves?
 Similarly, why not pass on all your genes, rather than just half?
 Darwin was among the first to realize that competition for mates is sometimes as important as competition for survival.
 Sex is an exceedingly powerful ecological and evolutionary force, responsible for generating a tremendous diversity of morphologies and behaviors.
 In this course, we will draw upon examples from microbes to mosses to mammals in order to address these most basic biological questions: Why did sex evolve and what are its consequences?
 Three hours of lecture and one hour of discussion.

 This course is for non-majors and will not count toward the Biology major.
 Fall semester.
-Professor Miller.2014-15: Offered in Spring 2015
+Professor Miller.2018-19: Not offered

 AIDS, the acquired immunodeficiency syndrome, is caused by HIV infection and is the result of a failure of the immune system.
 Cancer is the persistent, uncontrolled and invasive growth of cells.
 A study of the biology of these diseases provides an opportunity to contrast the normal operation of the immune system and the orderly regulation of cell growth with their potentially catastrophic derangement in cancer and AIDS.
 A program of lectures and readings will provide an opportunity to examine the way in which the powerful technologies and insights of molecular and cell biology have contributed to a growing understanding of cancer and AIDS.
 Factual accounts and imaginative portraits will be drawn from the literature of illness to illuminate, dramatize and provide an empathetic appreciation of those who struggle with disease.
 Finally, in addition to scientific concepts and technological considerations, society's efforts to answer the challenges posed by cancer and AIDS invite the exploration of many important social and ethical issues.
 Three classroom hours per week.

 Limited to 50 students.
 This course is for non-majors.
 Students majoring in Biology, Chemistry, or Psychology will be admitted only with permission from the instructor.
 Omitted 2009-10.
-Professor Goldsby.2014-15: Not offered
+Professor Goldsby.2018-19: Not offered

 Recent extensions of the theory of natural selection provide a unified explanatory framework for understanding the evolution of human social behavior and culture.
 After consideration of the relevant principles of genetics, population biology, developmental biology and animal behavior, the social evolution of animals--especially that of our nearest relatives, the apes--will be discussed and illustrated.
 With this background, many aspects of human social, psychological and cultural evolution will be considered: the instinct to create and acquire language; aggression and cooperation within and between the sexes; the human mating system; the origin of patriarchy; systems of kinship and inheritance; incest avoidance; rape; reciprocity and exchange; conflict between parents and offspring; homicide; warfare; moral emotions; deceit and self deception; the evolution of laws and justice; and the production and appreciation of art and literature.
 Three hours of lecture and films per week, and several guest speakers.